kanselarij-vlaanderen/digital-signing-service/README.md

 _Note that both of above parameters must be set to activate client certificate authentication.
 If omitted, no client cert. auth. will be attempted._

+- `SIGNINGHUB_APP_DOMAIN`: Signinghub web-app domain.
+Used for generating links to the web-app
 - `SYNC_CRON_PATTERN`: Cronjob pattern that will be used to periodically sync all ongoing sign flows (default: `*/2 * * * *`)